Bicycle Accident Lawyer

-In general, bring as much information as you can about the bicycle accident to a consultation with a Philadelphia, PA personal injury lawyer.
+In general, bring as much information as you can about the bicycle accident to a consultation with a personal injury attorney Philadelphia PA .
 A lawyer can provide a more thorough evaluation of your case if everything he or she needs is readily available.
 Here are examples of documents to take with you to a meeting:

 - Receipts for medical care expenses (ambulance transport, hospitalization, diagnostics, treatment plans, doctor’s evaluations, etc.)

 - Any statements from your employer about work you had to miss in order to rest at home, recover from surgery, or attend a doctor’s appointment (this includes any paid time off you used related to injuries sustained from the bicycle accident)

 - The driver’s information (name, contact, address, insurance company and policy number, vehicle details, driver’s license number)